Understanding Early Intervention in Speech Therapy

 The first step to writing goals is identifying the area(s) of need.
-This may include formal and informal assessments, observations, and interviews with clients, parents, teachers, and/or caregivers.
+This may include formal and informal assessments, observations, and interviews with clients, parents, teachers, and/or other members of the early intervention team.
 Once you have identified the area(s) or need, you can begin composing the goals you are going to write and target.

 As seen above, speech goals should be written with 3* components in mind: the DO statement, the CONDITION statement, and the CRITERION statement.